Dr. Lauren C. Howe

 Lauren C. Howe © All rights reserved.

-Department of Psychology
+Department of Business Administration

 As an undergraduate, I double majored in Psychology and German Language and Literature at the University of Virginia, where I had the pleasure of working with Jon Haidt and Tim Wilson.
 After graduating, I spent a year abroad on a Fulbright English Teaching Assistantship in Reutlingen, Germany.

 Beyond research and teaching, I love to spend my time writing about science for the popular press, participating in book clubs, and learning about local history.
 Hiking and watching so-bad-they're-good-again movies are two of my favorite pastimes.